will-you-escape/willyouescape-database-generator/README.md

 CSV output is located in `data/roomsdb.csv` and its format is :

-`countryCode,cityName,companyName,companyLink,roomName,formattedAddress,lat,lng,gmapsName`
+`'Country','Region','City','Organization','Room','URL','Address','Lat','Lng','GmapsName','GmapsId','GmapsPlaceID'`

 with :

-- countryCode : 2 digits country identification
+- Country : 2 digits country identification
+- Region : region name
-- cityName : city of the room
+- City : city of the room
-- companyName : name of the company running the room
+- Organization : name of the company running the room
-- companyLink : link to website
-- roomName : name of the room
+- Room : name of the room
+- URL : link to website
-- formattedAddress : formatted address (gmaps)
+- Address : address (gmaps)
-- lat : latitude (gmaps)
+- Lat : latitude (gmaps)
-- lng : longitude (gmaps)
+- Lng : longitude (gmaps)
-- gmapsName : name of the place (gmaps)
+- GmapsName : name of the location (gmaps)
+- GmapsId : id of the location (gmaps)
+- GmapsPlaceId : place id of the location (gmaps)

 ## Startup